customer. Unlike Six Sigma which is driven by highly focused projects, Lean takes a broader view, looking at

 process that gets

 right room clean and ready for a stay.
-A frequent flyer remembers on-time arrivals, not the fuel load or pilot schedules.
-Consumers instinctively focus on
+A frequent flyer remembers on-time arrivals, not

-- Focused Quality: Managing for Results byHarvey K. Brelin, Kimberly S. Davenport, Lyell P. Jennings and Paul F. Murphy
+ultimate outcome they desire."- Focused Quality: Managing for Results byHarvey K. Brelin, Kimberly S. Davenport, Lyell P. Jennings and Paul F. Murphy

 Course Summary